manifoldmarkets/manifold/backend/api/knowledge.md

 - Use TypeScript types consistently to ensure type safety across the API.
 - Use Zod schemas in `common/src/api/schema.ts` to define prop and return types for strong type checking.
 - Use the `APIError` class from `api/helpers/endpoint` to throw standardized API errors.
+- Use lowercase SQL keywords in queries.
+Don't capitalize SQL keywords.

 ## Data schema